 So instead of running something like this, with a path to the command:

-The path is a bunch of absolute paths of the filing system separated by colons :
+Your shell path is a bunch of absolute paths of the filing system separated by colons :

 You can find out whats in your path by launching Terminal in Applications/Utilities and entering: